 Losing weight is not easy.
 The US is home to the largest number of overweight people, and this is something that needs to change fast, as it has a devastating effect on the nation’s health.
 Here are some numbers to show the seriousness of the situation.

-11. In 2018, Mississippi was the most overweight state in the United States.
+11. In 2018, Mississippi was the most overweight state in the United States, according to the weight loss statistics in America.

 Namely, the rate of overweight adults was at a whopping 73.3%.
 This means that out of ten grown-ups, seven had weight problems.
 The next state in line that year was West Virginia, with quite similar results (72%).
 The third state was North Dakota, not far behind, with 71%.